18 Quick Midline Crossing Activities for Academic Tasks

 Crossing Midline Activities Classroom Exercises Brain Breaks

-Of course, I placed it back down on his left side to have him reach for it again… with his right hand, per mom’s request.
-I carefully analyzed his body position and arm movements as he grabbed it.
+I placed it back down on his left side to have him reach for it again… with his right hand, per my request.
+I carefully analyzed his body position and arm movements as he grasped it.
+My occupational therapists task analysis gave me relief; he effectively crossed the imaginary line in the middle of his body without trunk rotation!

 He gave me one of those looks, shook his head, and started his homework.

-Midline crossing, or crossing the midline, is when a person’s arm or leg crosses the middle of the body to the other side.
+Midline crossing is when a person’s arm or leg crosses the middle of the body to the other side.
+(There are many terms occupational therapists use interchangeably for this skill: crossing the midline, midline crossing, cross midline, etc.)

-Picture an imaginary line that goes from the top of the head through the nose, neck, chest, and belly button.
+Picture an imaginary line that goes down through the body.
+From the top of the head through the nose, neck, chest, and belly button.
 This line divides the body into left and right sides.

 When a child crosses midline, their hand will reach across this imaginary line to the other side of the body